hujhax/austin-improv-wiki/Troupes/Two Minute Brother.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>ColdTowne super-troupe Two-Minute Brother explores a single idea throughout their hilariously playful and physical shows. </blockquote>
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> ColdTowne super-troupe Two-Minute Brother explores a single idea throughout their hilariously playful and physical shows.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Two-Minute Brother explores the "Modern Harold," a long-form style of improv developed by Chicago improvisers during which improvisers explore a single train of thought throughout the show without adhering to the strict structure of the original Harold. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Two-Minute Brother explores the "Modern Harold," a long-form style of improv developed by Chicago improvisers during which improvisers explore a single train of thought throughout the show without adhering to the strict structure of the original Harold.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]